loganfranken/loganfranken.github.io/about.md

 ## Presentations

-Public speaking is a skill I've gradually developed over time: as a junior developer, I served as the **chair of the Developer Collaboration Group** for several years, hosting trainings and facilitating discussion.
+Public speaking is a skill I've gradually developed over time: as a junior developer, I served as the **chair of a Developer Collaboration Group** for several years within my department at the University of California, Santa Barbara, hosting trainings and facilitating discussion.

 I eventually branched out beyond our department, becoming the **president of the university Toastmasters group** and the